webpack-contrib/css-loader/README.md

 ### Extract

-For production builds it's recommended to extract the CSS from your bundle being able to use parallel loading of CSS/JS resources later on.
+For production builds it's recommended to extract the CSS from your bundle to enable parallel loading of CSS/JS resources later on.

 - This can be achieved by using the [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) to extract the CSS when running in production mode.

 - As an alternative, if seeking better development performance and css outputs that mimic production. [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) offers a hot module reload friendly, extended version of mini-css-extract-plugin.
-HMR real CSS files in dev, works like mini-css in non-dev
+HMR real CSS files in dev, works like mini-css in non-dev.

-### Pure CSS, CSS modules and PostCSS
+### Pure CSS, CSS Modules and PostCSS

-When you have pure CSS (without CSS modules), CSS modules and PostCSS in your project you can use this setup:
+When you have pure CSS (without CSS modules), CSS modules and PostCSS in your project, you can use this setup:

 **webpack.config.js**